This is a dictionary of power and social-dynamics definitions, including seduction, persuasion, manipulation, and life strategies.

 The more sought after currencies an individual has, the more successful he will be socially, and the easier it will be for him to climb social hierarchies, and get what he wants.

 - Hard social currencies: forms of social value that are appreciated everywhere.
-Wealth, positive attitude, uplifting humor, and connections tend to be well-liked almost everywhere
+Wealth, positive attitude, uplifting humor, and connections tend to be valued everywhere.

-- Sexual currencies: the traits that are sought after in the sexual market place
+- Sexual currencies: the traits that are sought after in the sexual market place.
+There is a strong overlap between sexual currencies and social currencies.

-Dark psychology: in Machiavellian life strategies and manipulation strategies, it refers to the use of psychological principles in ways that harm the target, with target being either an individual, a social group, or society at large.
+Dark psychology: in Machiavellian life strategies and manipulation strategies, it refers to the use of psychological principles in ways that harm the target.
+The “targe” can be either an individual, a social group, or society at large.

 Dark triad: in psychology, the dark triad refers to the three different but sometimes related personality traits/disorders of psychopathy, narcissism, and Machiavellianism.